-WARNING CARD Extract from the National Jumping Rules

-A Yellow Warning Card may be awarded by an EA Official (EA Level 2 & 3 Judges, All FEI Judges FEI Chief Stewards.
-EA Technical Delegates) for the offence of a less serious nature at Events.
-See Article 240 in the National Jumping Rules and Article 240 in the FEI Jumping rules.
-The EA Official should deliver it personally to the Rider together with an explanation as to why it is being awarded and the possible consequences of any further offences being committed.
-In the case of riders being under the age of 18 years, a Parent/Guardian must be present.
-The receipt of a Yellow Warning Card suspends any penalty until a new offence takes place.
-A Rider receiving two Yellow Warning Cards within a 12month period for the same offence will incur an automatic disqualification from competition for two months, from the date of the second offence.
-There will be no right of Appeal.
+EA JUMPING YELLOW WARNING CARD EA JUMPING YELLOW WARNING CARD Event: Extract from the National Jumping Rules Date: Athlete: 500555000 Person Person EQUESTRIAN AUSTRALIA Responsible (if athlete under 18) Whilst in an official capacity at an EA Sanctioned event, the following accredited EA officials may Refer to General Regulations Article 118 award a Yellow Warning Card for breaches of the rules: EA Level 2 Judges, EA Level 3 Judges, all FEI Offence: (Please tick one) Judges, FEI Chief Stewards.
+See Article 240 in the National Jumping Rules the Abuse of Horse.
+EA Official should deliver it personally to the Athlete Incorrect Behaviour together with an explanation as to why it is being Non-compliance with Protective Headgear Rules awarded and the possible consequences of any Not getting Medical Clearance after a Fall further offences being committed.
+In the case of Non-compliance with applicable sport rules athletes being under the age of 18 years, a Parent/Guardian must be present.
+The Official who Specify relevant article/s and sub clause/s: awards the Yellow Warning Card must notify the Person Responsible, the Ground Jury and the EA CEO of the Yellow Warning Card as soon as Officials Name: possible.
+An Athlete receiving two Yellow Warning Cards within a 12-month period for any offence will incur an automatic disqualification from competition Officials Jurisdiction: for two months, from the date of the second offence.
+There will be no right of appeal.
+Signature of Official:

-ANNEX IV: Australian and State Teams Events
+ANNEX IV - Australian and State Teams Events